sal55/langs/compilec.md

 While it is generally 32 bits EXCEPT for 64-bit Linux, 32-bit long is incompatible with 32-bit int.

-I've chose to make 'long' a synonym for 'int' for my Windows compiler where long is always 32 bits.
+I've chosen to make 'long' a synonym for 'int' for my Windows compiler where long is always 32 bits.
 But it means int* and long* are compatible, when they shouldn't be.

 ### char, unsigned char and signed char

 Despite 'char' necessarily being either signed or unsigned, these are actually 3 different types, not two. char*, signed char* and unsigned char* are all incompatible types.
-I didn't about this until much later, but would have made the same decision in making 'char' a synonym for one of the other two.
+I didn't know about this until much later, but would have made the same decision in making 'char' a synonym for one of the other two.

 Initially I chose 'unsigned char', but after coming across programs that relied on char being unsigned, I had to change it to signed char.
 (Where promptly a few other programs gave compiler errors!)